Brand Archetypes - Astute Communications

 It’s no secret that the savviest marketers use psychology to influence consumer behavior.
 And why not?
 All is fair in love and war.
-Over the last century, competition for all industries has grown so fierce that marketing professionals have needed to develop an impressive bag of tricks just to keep up – let alone succeed in their efforts.
+Over the last century, competition for all industries has grown so fierce that marketing professionals must develop a methodology to stand out.
+The brand archetypes are an effective means of going about this process.

-The art of branding, without a doubt, sits atop this bag of tricks.
-While it is possible for businesses in small markets to succeed without effective branding, it has become increasingly unlikely.
-The current commercial landscape seems to be evolving into a winner-take-all monoculture, as markets in various industries grow and consolidate in an almost monopolistic fashion.
+While businesses in small markets can succeed without effective branding, it has become increasingly unlikely.
+The current commercial landscape has evolved into a winner-take-all monoculture as markets in various industries grow and consolidate.

 For most businesses, building brand equity is their only hope of survival.

-The answer to this question is the singular vision that breathes life into all ensuing questions.
-Developing a clearly defined brand that elicits a powerful emotional connection with your intended audience is the absolute goal of branding.
-Companies like Amazon, Apple, Nike, and Coca-Cola have refined the process of branding with an elegant and artful approach.
+The answer to this question is the vision that breathes life into all ensuing questions.
+Developing a clearly defined brand that elicits a powerful emotional connection with your audience is the absolute goal of branding.
+Companies like Amazon, Apple, Nike, and Coca-Cola have refined the branding process with an elegant and artful approach.

-Masterful branding transcends the narrow mindedness of transactions and enters the realm of the subconscious.
+Masterful branding transcends the narrow-mindedness of transactions and enters the subconscious realm.
 People don’t think twice about throwing their hard-earned money at the aforementioned companies for a simple reason – they identify with their branding on a deep, psychological level.

-Borrowing generously from Jungian archetypes, marketers have created a model for developing brand identity.
+Marketers have borrowed generously from Jungian archetypes and created a model for developing brand identity.
 Carl Jung was one of the most influential psychiatrists who ever lived.
 His theory of archetypes has had a profound impact on the way we understand the world, the way we tell stories, and the way marketers go about developing a brand.

-Jungian archetypes refer to vague forms that evoke relatable images and motifs.
+Jungian archetypes organize universal personas that evoke relatable images and motifs.
 These shapes are molded by history, culture, and personal experience.
-They are specific enough to be personal, and vague enough to be universal.
+They are specific enough to be personal and vague enough to be universal.

 Mother.
 Child.
 King.
 Journey.

-Despite the fact that these words illicit approximately 7 billion varieties of personal reference, they carry with them an acute universality.
+Even though these words elicit 7 billion varieties of personal feelings, they also carry an acute universality.
 This can be called upon to solidify brand messaging.
 Heady stuff?
 You bet.
 Useful?
 Absolutely.

-So without further delay, let’s dig a little deeper into the 12 Brand Archetypes.
+So, without further delay, let’s dig deeper into the 12 Brand Archetypes.

 Here is an overview of the 12 brand archetypes.
-Together, they cover just about every personality type and can appeal to nearly any audience.
-The key to successful branding is in careful archetype selection and consistent messaging.
-Attempting to speak to everyone is ill advised.
-It is far more effective to speak very clearly to a smaller demographic.
+These archetypes include various personality traits that can appeal to nearly any audience.
+The key to successful branding is careful archetype selection and consistent messaging.
+Attempting to speak to everyone is ill-advised.
+It is far more effective to speak very clearly to a defined audience.

-Business loyalty is about exclusivity.
-It’s only a club if everyone isn’t invited.
+Business loyalty is about relatability.
 Humans don’t want to be like everyone else.
 We want to be different.
 We want to stand out.
 But we also want to connect.
-Brand archetypes help to clarify and maintain a sense of belonging that we all so desperately long for.
+Using the brand archetypes helps establish a sense of belonging that we desperately long for.

 Choosing an archetype can be a lot harder than it sounds.
 It’s difficult to go back once you’ve made a decision.
-For example, Harley Davidson (clearly an Outlaw) is unlikely to start selling family-friendly minivans to soccer moms.
+For example, Harley Davidson (clearly a Rebel brand) will unlikely start selling family-friendly minivans to soccer moms.
 It wouldn’t make sense.
 Their audience would be bewildered.
-Just like McDonald’s will never be a viable candidate for receiving a Michelin Star.
+Just as McDonald’s will never be a viable candidate for receiving a Michelin Star.

 Know your audience.
-But first, let’s get to know the archetypes.
+Now, let’s get to know the Jungian brand archetypes.

 Expressive, original, and imaginative

-The Creator’s fundamental desire is to create something of lasting value.
+The fundamental desire of the Creator Archetype is to create something of lasting value.
 Brands that encourage self-expression, choice, and innovation personify the Creator archetype.
 Their messaging is imaginative and encouraging.

 Goal: Turn ideas into reality